Bedrock-OSS/bedrock-wiki/docs/entities/runtime-identifier.md

 ---

+### minecraft:xp_orb

+-   Disables collision (you can place blocks at its position)
+-   On contact with player increases xp

 ### minecraft:zombie

 -   Makes the entity receive damage from Healing effect, heal from Instant Damage effect and become immune to Regeneration and Poison effect.